viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

             if found:
                 print("sending a message")
                 # Change this path to your own
-                image.save('/yourpath/foundyou.png')
+                img.save('/yourpath/foundyou.png')
                 # yagmail section
-                # Create a yagmail.SMTP instance to initialize the server
+                # Create a yagmail.SMTP instance to initialize the server connection.
-                # connection.
-Replace username and password with your actual
+                # Replace username and password with your actual credentials
-                # credentials
                 yag = yagmail.SMTP('mygmailusername', 'mygmailpassword')
                 # Specify the message contents
                 contents = ['There is someone at your desk - beware', '/yourpath/foundyou.png']
-                # Add phone number and gateway address found in the SMS gateway
+                # Add phone number and gateway address found in the SMS gateway step
-                # step
                 yag.send('xxx-xxx-xxxx@tmomail.net', 'subject', contents)

                 # If the robot detects a person and sends a text, we don't need